 - Deciding to be premed in his last semester of college

-What made him decide to go into premed
+- What made him decide to be premed

 - Getting kicked out of his dorm (first semester of college)

-- Working at a lab for their school’s premed advisor and having great resource
+Ryan worked at a lab for their school’s premed advisor, and he got great advice:

 - To be really honest and not withholding anything throughout the application process

-- To be honest and forthcoming with what changed
+- To be honest and forthcoming about how he has changed

-- Choosing not to address it in his personal statement
+- Choosing not to address his red flags in his personal statement

 - Addressing it in the secondary applications

 - His letters of recommendation played an enormous role in his application